-- See the Installing the unlock credential provider section in the Installation and Configuration Guide for instructions on installing and configuring the Unlock Credential Provider. - The self-service apps have their own installation guides: - Self-Service App - Self-Service Kiosk - Depending on the functionality required, you may require some add-ons on the client PC, such as components for: - Virtual Smart Cards see section 8.18, Virtual Smart Cards. - Printers see section 8.14, Printer support. - Biometrics see section 9.2, Biometric integration.
+- See the Installing the unlock credential provider section in the Installation and Configuration Guide for instructions on installing and configuring the Unlock Credential Provider. - The self-service apps have their own installation guides: - Self-Service App - Self-Service Kiosk - MyID Client for Mac - MyID Client for Windows - Depending on the functionality required, you may require some add-ons on the client PC, such as components for: - Virtual Smart Cards see section 8.19, Virtual Smart Cards. - Printers see section 8.15, Printer support. - Biometrics see section 9.2, Biometric integration.